On this page you’ll find opportunities which you can apply for directly as a prospective student.

 UNIQ residentials take place in Spring and Summer and give students a taste of the Oxford student experience.
 Students live in an Oxford college for a week, attend lectures and seminars in your chosen subject area, and receive expert advice on the Oxford application and interview process.
 UNIQ is free of charge and travel costs are also covered.

-Due to Covid-19, in 2020 alternative arrangements were set in place to deliver an online version of the UNIQ residential course, including a challenging academic programme.
+Due to Covid-19, in 2020 and 2021 alternative arrangements were set in place to deliver an online version of the UNIQ residential course, including a challenging academic programme.

 Balliol Subject Taster Days